Costs and Money Matters

 Students may choose to study individual units as non-award students.

 The Audit Fee enables attendance at classes with no written work being done or assessed.

 Audit Enrolment for all Units – $ 300.00

 FEE-HELP is a Commonwealth Government loan scheme for higher education students which is available to Australian citizens and residents with permanent resident humanitarian visas.
-Under this scheme students enrolling in the Diploma, Bachelor, Graduate Diploma, Master or Doctor of Ministry can obtain a loan to pay the tuition fees for these courses.
-The loan is paid back gradually thorough the Australian Tax Office when the income of the person taking out the loan reaches a certain threshold.
+Under this scheme students enrolling in all ACD Higher Education Courses can apply for a Fee-Help loan to pay their tuition fees.

-Austudy (for those over 25 years of age) or Youth Allowance (16-24 years, means tested) may be available for diploma and bachelor study.
+Austudy (for those over 25 years of age) or Youth Allowance (16-24 years, means tested) may be available.

 Students normally are required to enrol in at least 75% of the normal full-time work load.

 Further information on Austudy and Youth Allowance see your nearest Centrelink office.
 Students receiving Austudy or Youth Allowance should notify Centrelink if their enrolment falls below a full-time load in any semester.
 The national Centrelink telephone number for inquiries is 13 24 90.
 The Centrelink web site may be found at www.centrelink.gov.au. http://www.humanservices.gov.au/?utm_id=7